ktmeaton/balcony-garden/_posts/2022-05-28-planting-day.md

 ---
 layout: post
-title: Day 0 | Planting | 2022
+title: Garden | Day 0 | Planting
 feature-img: "assets/img/2022-05-28/2022-05-28_balcony.png"
 thumbnail: "assets/img/2022-05-28/2022-05-28_balcony.png"
-tags: [seed, wind, dirt, planter, basil, beet, carrot, garlic, green onion, lettuce, parsnip, pepper, onion, radish, tomato, edmonton]
+tags: [planting, seed, wind, dirt, planter, basil, beet, carrot, garlic, green onion, lettuce, parsnip, pepper, onion, radish, tomato, edmonton]
 ---

 I am gardening on my own for the first time ever!
 I have never been succesful at keeping a plant alive for more than a month, so this time I'm trying a few different things.